andersshv/OnlinePOS-TestCase/README.md

 ***************************

-To review and test the program clone this repository out to your local pc.
+To review and test the program:
+1. Clone this repository to your local PC.
-In the clone is a zip files.
+2. Inside the cloned repository, you’ll find a ZIP file containing the .exe (Windows) version of the program.
-It containes the exe file.
+   - Unpack the ZIP file.
-Unpack it and double-click the exe file to run the program.
+   - Double-click the .exe file to run the program on your PC.

-Also in the clone out is an apk file.
+3. You’ll also find an APK file for Android.
-Copy the apk to your device and install it on your device to test it there.
+   - Copy the APK file to your Android device.
+   - Install it to test the app on your device.

 ***************************